 The following filing tips are designed to help you meet the minimum filing requirements of the California Corporations Code.
-They are not intended to provide legal or business advice.
+These filing tips are not intended to provide legal or business advice.
 If you have specific legal questions or concerns, please consult a private attorney.

 Electronic signatures on filings submitted through the Secretary of State's online process are the only electronic signatures that are acceptable for filings with the Secretary of State.
 Computer generated signatures or fonts made to look like a signature printed on paper filings are not acceptable.

+"Digital signature" means an electronic identifier, created by computer, intended by the party using it to have the same force and effect as the use of a manual signature.
 A digital signature is a type of electronic signature that requires specific security criteria to be met during the electronic transaction to ensure the signature is from the party it is supposed to be from.
 Digital signatures use a form of encryption as part of the signature process to ensure the signature cannot be duplicated or impersonated and require the receiving party to have the encryption key to decipher the signature.